Overview

 Basics

-To adapt existing ones, attributes, pieces of information that can somewhat influence Newton’s behavior in certain places, can be switched on or off, to fine-tune that behavior.
+To adapt existing ones, attributes — pieces of information that can somewhat influence Newton’s behavior in certain places — can be switched on or off to fine-tune that behavior.

 Step by step

-When you open an option for editing, all available attributes will be offered on the right side, with check boxes to determine whether to apply an attribute.
-Next to the check box is a form field for the attribute’s value, for example, a “1” if the attribute should be switched on.
+When you open an option for editing, all available attributes will be listed on the right side, along with checkboxes to activate an available attribute.

 You might find other attributes for options of other types, sometimes more than one, which you can use to configure different aspects.